-So the way that I read this bill is that…it completely eliminates mandatory minimums for crack.
+But I feel like there is a way to read this bill to indicate that…it completely eliminates mandatory minimums for crack.
 This is because the text surrounding the crack mandatory minimums would be eliminated whereas the other mandatory minimums would be present.

 If they were going to do it equally, they would do something like a mandatory minimum of 5 years if there are 500 grams of crack on the indictment and a mandatory minimum of 10 years if there are 5 kilos of crack on the indictment.

 This bill feels to me like everyone is going to wake up, realize the error and amend it before the bill passes.